-On my personal Facebook page I have the “On This Day” app so I can see everything posted on each day through the years.
-So during the month of February I’ve been following what happened in February of 2014, which in my little world was significant.
-Early that month, Bob Jones University had fired the team that was investigating their handling of sexual abuse allegations, Godly Response to Abuse in a Christian Environment (GRACE), headed by Boz Tchividjian.
+In February of 2014, three years ago, Bob Jones University had fired the team that was investigating their handling of sexual abuse allegations, Godly Response to Abuse in a Christian Environment (GRACE).
 Because I spoke out about the firing in various places on social media, including my own personal Facebook page, I gained quite a following (thirty people, maybe?
-Ha ha!).
+It felt like a lot in those days).

-The abuses and coverups continue, the exposures continue, and the ramifications and aftermath continue.
-But from about 2010 to 2014 it seemed that many areas of fundamental/evangelical Christianity were exploding at once.
+The abuses and coverups continue, the exposures continue, and the ramifications and aftermath continue, not just in the BJU world, but all across fundamentalism and evangelicalism.
+But from about 2010 to 2014 it seemed that many areas of fundamental/evangelical Christianity were exploding open at once.

-It was because of this early desire to keep my blog separate from the controversy that the following conversation from On This Day in February 25, 2014, was published not on my blog but only on my Facebook page (which you can read in its entirety here if you’re so inclined).
+In those days I was keeping this “devotional” blog separate from the controversy, so this conversation was published only on my Facebook page.
 But because there are many of us who continue to expose abuses in various arenas, it seems appropriate to repost this discussion here now.

 Publicly calling people out on their sins or mistakes.